 Your trip starts in the morning at the Shark Valley Nature Preserve.
 Take a National Park tram tour where endangered birds and alligators live.
 Learn about the freshwater sawgrass ecosystem.
 After the nature tour, set up camp, review personal gear, repack into dry bags, and review canoeing skills.
 Enjoy the evening with the group around a campfire.

 Day 2: Spot dolphins, manatees, and pelicans on your 12 mile paddle into the Gulf of Mexico.

 Start the day with great coffee at Collier Seminole State Park, the launching point to the Blackwater River.
 Travel about 12 miles out into Gullivan Bay in the Gulf of Mexico.
 Look for dolphins, manatees, and pelicans on the way to your island campsite.
 Set up camp on the sandy beaches as you recount the day's paddle.

 Day 3: Paddle to Whitehorse Key and explore the mangroves.

 After a hearty breakfast, pack up and paddle to set up camp out at Whitehorse Key.
 Here there are wonderful opportunities for day trips further into the mangroves.
 Whitehorse Key has panoramic views of the wide open Gulf of Mexico.
-Enjoy world-class sunsets from the beach after dinner!
+Enjoy a world-class sunset from the beach after dinner!

-Travel up Fish Hawk Creek to Gator Bay and into beautiful Buttonwood Bay.
-Here you will see White Ibis, Osprey, and possibly a Roseate Spoonbill.
-Return to your campsite in Whitehorse Key in the evening for dinner, s'mores, and games.
+Travel up Fish Hawk Creek to Gator Bay and on toward beautiful Buttonwood Bay.
+Here you will see White Ibis, osprey, and possibly even a Roseate Spoonbill.
+Return to your campsite on Whitehorse Key in the evening for dinner, s'mores, and games.